nitin42/React-Web-AR/docs/api.md

 Using this pattern, we give total control to the user to create 3D object and update the render loop (add functions to render).

-Its not that I like this pattern or think its more convenient, I feel its judicious way to use AR on the web.

 Although everything can be wrapped inside an another component or using `three.js` bindings but it would increase the complexity to track the accumulator state and it will also distort the way we control the render loop in AR.js.
 Plus, its difficult to bridge the `three.js` bindings for React with AR.js.
 Its doable but I don't consider this option because it comes at a cost, maintainability and also 👇

 ## Ok, render prop pattern, fine!
 But its React and I want everything to be a component.